Thursday, August 22, 2024

 Babylon Through The Ages

 Babylon the Great, a city of mystery and intrigue, antiquities and abandonment.
-An ancient city named after a great kingdom that ruled the Mesopotamia from the heart of the Iraqi desert, fifty miles south of Bagdad.
-The city of the desert now lies deserted, desolate, lost and slumbering.
-Oh, the mysteries she hides in the decay of her ruins as she listens for the footsteps of her betrothed to awaken her and embrace her one last time.
+An ancient city named after a great kingdom that ruled the middle east from the heart of the Iraqi desert.
+The city of the desert now lies deserted, desolate, lost and slumbering; waiting for the economic boom that will revitalize her, one last time.

-Both history and science back up the Biblical claim that the Fertile Crescent, the Mesopotamia was the birth place of man, the birth of civilization.
+Both history and science back up the Biblical claim that the Fertile Crescent, which runs through the heart of the Mesopotamia was the birth place of man, the birth of civilization.
 The 'rebirth' was directly after the great flood.

-The Mesopotamia is the area that extends from the base of the Nile River up the entire eastern coast of the Mediterranean Sea then east through Israel.
-The Mesopotamian crescent continues through modern day Syria into Nineveh taking a sharp downward turn into Iraq by way of the Euphrates and Tigris River to what is now the Persian Gulf.
+The Mesopotamia is the area that extends from the base of the Nile, up the entire eastern coast of the Mediterranean, then east through Israel.
+The Mesopotamian crescent continues through modern day Syria into Nineveh before taking a sharp downward turn into Iraq, by way of the Euphrates and Tigris River to the Persian Gulf.

-Southern Iraq is also the area of the Plains of Shinar or more commonly known as the Land of Shinar, the area between two rivers, the Tigris, and the Euphrates.
-The Bible mentions Shinar 8 times; each reference pointing to Shinar as the location of Babel, the land of Nimrod, the Babylonian empire or more specifically to the city of Babylon.
+Southern Iraq is also the area of the Plains of Shinar or more commonly known as the Land of Shinar, land between two rivers, the Tigris, and the Euphrates.
+The Bible mentions Shinar 8 times; each reference pointing to Shinar as the location of Babel, the land of Nimrod, the Babylonian kingdom and the city of Babylon.

 The Book of Daniel gives us a tiny glimpse into the ancient city of Babylon as a land of military might, merchants, sorcerers, necromancers, enchanters and idol worshippers.

 This will cover a short history of Babylon; not going into too much detail but covering several significant historical rulers and events.
 Much of this information is general knowledge and can be found in documentaries and history books on the middle east.
-I’ve included several online references that provide more information.
-Concerning end time events, a common knowledge of Babylon is helpful in order to understand why the area of the ancient Babylonian kingdom may become the prime location for the antichrist beast kingdom in the end of days.
+Concerning end time events, a common knowledge of Babylon is helpful in order to understand why, the area of the ancient Babylonian kingdom becomes the prime location for the antichrist kingdom in the end of days.

 Reviewing the historical backdrop: